inetum-orleans/docker-devbox-ddb/docs/features/git.md

     - type: boolean
     - default: False

-- `fix_files_permissions`: Activate the file access in regard to git index
+- `fix_files_permissions`: Fix filesystem permissions from git index metadata
     - type: boolean
     - default: true

-??? example "Configuration example"
+!!! example "Configuration"
     ```yaml
     git:
       disabled: false
       fix_files_permissions: true
     ```
-Fix Files Permissions automation
+Fix files permissions
 ---

 When you clone or update a repository, it may contains executable files such as php binaries.
 By default, they does not